 Review customers to ensure their circumstances are still relevant for the services provided

-In striving to ensure that existing services align with the proposal, firms must be cognizant that a service may be providing a fair outcome to consumers for a while and change along the way.
+In striving to ensure that existing services align with the consumer duty proposal, firms must be cognizant that a service may be providing a fair outcome to consumers for a while and change along the way.
 Therefore, customers should be continually under review to see if there is a change in their circumstances and if their current state is still relevant to the services provided.

 An example is a customer who suddenly becomes vulnerable after an unexpected life event.
 There’s a high probability that services that gave them top value in the past may not be suitable anymore.
 As a result, it’s non-negotiable that firms set a framework for regularly reviewing customers, checking that the services are still relevant, and if not, providing updated services that align with their circumstances and provide a fair outcome.
 Using a point-in-time assessment is no longer good enough.

 To achieve this by April 2023 and evidence it, technology like speech analytics is quickly moving from a ‘nice to have’ to essential for firms to become compliant.
 Natural Language Processing and Artificial Intelligence enable machine-based assessments of all interactions, provide greater assessment accuracy, and can flag situations that indicate changes in consumer circumstances.
 Intelligence surfaced through speech analytics can give companies insights needed to ensure products and services are tailored to customer requirements over time, not just at the point in time it is sold to them.

 Extend existing policy on vulnerable customers to consider a wider group of customers

 The broader the range of customers that advice firms accommodate in their processes, the higher the chances of providing solutions at an individual level.
 However, putting all customers in one wide spectrum makes it easy to overlook individual needs and situations and offer services that aren’t the highest standard and do not provide the best outcome.